 The journey offered rotating culinary stations—including an audio pairing of ocean sounds with a seafood station, and an aromatic station where attendees smelled what they were about to eat before viewing it—each of which represented one of the five senses.
 There were also visual performers like aerialists and flamenco dancers, a hands-on LEGO design workshop and even robot demos that highlighted Marriott’s future approaches to ingenuity.

 Patron: To celebrate the artisanal craftsmanship its brand is founded on, Patron Tequila activated the Art of Patron, an event platform that paid tribute to the brand’s five central pillars: music, cuisine, mixology, tequila and the Patron bottle itself.
 Engagements included a bar where attendees could create a personalized blend of cocktail rim spices; a bottle art contest that featured a five-foot replica of a Patron Silver bottle made up of 40,000 crayons; live performances by two acclaimed singer-songwriters; and a VR experience that took the viewer to Patron’s distillery in Mexico, as the scent of freshly baked agave wafted through the space.
-Not only did the experience immerse attendees in Patron’s legacy, it offered a modern representation of the brand’s core tenets by leveraging just the right amount of technology.
+Not only did the multisensory experiences immerse attendees in Patron’s legacy, it offered a modern representation of the brand’s core tenets by leveraging just the right amount of technology.

 Refinery29: If you’re looking to showcase your brand’s edgy side, offering a giant funhouse experience that addresses hot-button topics and up-and-coming trends is a good place to start.
 That’s what lifestyle website Refinery29 did during New York Fashion Week, activating the 29Rooms experience to give consumers a taste of its bold yet playful personality, and what kind of content it offers.
 The journey included The Hairousel, where attendees could play with the hair of My Little Pony-inspired wooden horses; stylized voting booths where participants could create a short recording about the political issues that mattered most to them; a Sound in the Clouds room where attendees could listen to music curated by Saint Heron while interacting with white, fluffy cloud replicas; and the Desert Drive-In movie theater, a space featuring real sand and mock car seats, which played short films from cutting-edge female directors.
 And the kicker: the tour ends with the Handbag Castle—a massive bouncy house shaped like a purse.

 For every industry, from automotive to culinary to retail and beyond, an opportunity exists to leverage multisensory tactics that bring customers and partners closer to the message your brand is trying to convey.
-There are even ways to transform business meetings into sensory experiences that add a fun, b-to-c vibe to an otherwise mundane b-to-b event.
+There are even ways to transform business meetings into multisensory experiences that add a fun, b-to-c vibe to an otherwise mundane b-to-b event.
 The key is to identify how appealing to the senses will help translate brand messaging in a way that’s memorable and meaningful.
 Even the most stimulating experiences won’t resonate if the strategy isn’t cohesive, but if you do it right, attendees will swiftly come to their senses.